mitchscobell/mitchscobell.github.io/_posts/2021-02-17-VB-Logging.md

 ## Overview
-I've had to debug several of the VB6 DLL's during development and found it's invaluable to be able to write to a log to figure out where the processing is getting hung up.
+I've had to debug several VB6 DLL's during development and found it's invaluable to be able to write to a log to figure out where the processing is getting hung up.

 [This forum post gave me the code to do this](http://www.vbforums.com/showthread.php?342619.html)